lucioleandro/businessframe/README.md

 ## Businessframe

-Simple project to teatch Javascript.
+Simple project to teach Javascript.

-With this project is possible to teatch about:
+With this project is possible to teach about:

 - Junction between object-oriented and functional paradigm to solve problems